ViktorSvertoka/ViktorSvertoka/README.md

 ### 👨‍💻 About Me :
 I'm an ambitious and goal-oriented Front End Developer.
 I've been actively learning Full Stack for more than a year. <br>
 I'm attentive to details and have good analytical skills that allow me to learn new information quickly. <br>
-My project experience includes both team and individual projects work with HTML, CSS and JavaScript as well as Agile/Scrum methodology.
+My project experience includes both team and individual projects work with HTML5, CSS3 and JavaScript as well as Agile/Scrum methodology.
 I'm constantly learning to enrich my knowledge and improve my soft skills. <br>

 🌐 Languages : 🇬🇧English - pre-intermediate | 🇺🇦Ukrainian - native | 🇷🇺Russian - fluent |